 If you have a doctor you want to keep, or you want to find a new PCP, you can look in the Provider Directory.
 It has a list of all PCPs in the Kaiser Permanente network.
-The Provider Directory has other information to help you choose.
+The Provider Directory has other information to help you choose a PCP.
 If you need a Provider Directory, call 1-800-464-4000 (TTY 711).
 You can also find a Provider Directory on our website at kp.org/facilities.

-If you cannot get the care you need from a Kaiser Permanente network provider, your PCP must ask the Medical Group for approval to send you to an out-of-network provider.
+If you cannot get the care you need from a Kaiser Permanente network provider, your PCP must ask The Permanente Medical Group ("Medical Group") for approval to send you to an out-of-network provider.
 You do not need approval to go to an out-of-network provider to get sensitive services that are described under the heading "Sensitive care" later in this chapter.